 - VIN label must not have any scratches, tears, or other marks that indicate tampering

-- Screws or plugs on the VIN label might indicate the seller is trying to hide the number
+- Screws or plugs on the VIN label might imply the seller is trying to hide the number.

 - Run your fingers over the label to make sure it is smooth

 If the seller shares the car’s service records with you, make sure the VIN on the car matches the VIN on these records.
-Again, the seller may tamper with the service record too.
+Again, the seller may tamper with the service record, too.
 For about $100, you can order a copy of the service records through any online vehicle history service.
+This is a reliable way to check if my vehicle has been stolen and sold.

-How to check if a car is stolen using VIN?
+How to check if a car is stolen using the VIN

 Head to the DMV